 Joseph E. Robert, Jr., Center for Surgical Care provides the highest level of care to infants, children and adolescents needing surgery with our surgeons performing more than 17,000 surgeries each year.
 We offer a full range of pediatric surgical specialties, including: Anesthesiology and Pain Medicine, Cardiac Surgery, Trauma and Burns, Gastroenterology, General Surgery, Ophthalmology, Orthopaedic Surgery and Sports Medicine, Otolaryngology (ENT), Plastic and Reconstructive Surgery, Neurosurgery, and Urology.

-Center for Neuroscience and Behavioral Health is home to the Daniel and Jennifer Gilbert Neurofibromatosis Institute and the Pediatric Brain Tumor Institute.
+Center for Neuroscience and Behavioral Medicine is home to the Daniel and Jennifer Gilbert Neurofibromatosis Institute and the Pediatric Brain Tumor Institute.
 Both are internationally recognized centers of clinical care, clinical/translational research, and basic research pertaining to a child’s mind, behavior, emotions, and neurological function.
 Among the Divisions included are: Neurology, Neurosurgery, Physical Medicine and Rehabilitation, Psychiatry, Psychology, Neuropsychology, Developmental Pediatrics, Genetics, and Hearing and Speech.

 Diana L. and Stephen A. Goldberg Center for Community Pediatric Health offers a community-based model which focuses on comprehensive primary care, prevention, diagnoses and treatment of pediatric health conditions prevalent in the District of Columbia.
 The centers offer the following clinical services: Child and Adolescent Protection Center, Dentistry, Dermatology, General and Community Pediatrics, Adolescent and Young Adult Medicine, and Mobile Health.